MileHacker Logo

 • Autumn (September-October): Prioritize layers.
 Pack sweaters, light to medium-weight jackets.
 Include long-sleeved shirts and comfortable trousers.
 A waterproof outer layer is advisable.

 • Winter (November-March): Pack a warm coat or a Puffer jacket.
 Include thick sweaters, warm trousers or jeans.
 A scarf, Gloves, and a Warm hat are useful.
-Waterproof outerwear is important for rain or rare snowfall.
+Waterproof outerwear is crucial for rain or rare snowfall.

 • Cultural Dress: When visiting religious sites, shoulders and knees must be covered.
 Carry a Lightweight scarf or shawl.